purduequaic/Qiskit-Fall-Fest-2024/README.md

 ## Workshops
 - Oct 16 Quantum 101, 12:00 - 1:00 pm, NF 101
 - Nov 6  Quantum 102, 6:00  - 7:00 pm, KT 246

 ## Learn more about Quantum Computing
-- Explore Quantum Computing at [IBM Quantum Learning](https://learning.quantum.ibm.com/)
+- Explore Quantum Computing at [***IBM Quantum Learning***](https://learning.quantum.ibm.com/)
 - read an open access book [***Quantum Computing for the Quantum Curious***](https://link.springer.com/book/10.1007/978-3-030-61601-4)

 ## Hackathon
 - Develop and present Qiskit Project, a team of 2 - 5
-- kick off with Hackathon Themee Revleved at 4 pm on Friday, Nov 8, ET 115
+- kick off with Hackathon Themee Revleved at 1 pm on Friday, Nov 8, ET 131
-- the winning teams will be announced on 4 pm, on Wednesday, Nov 15 at this page
+- the winning teams will be announced on 4 pm, on Wednesday, Nov 20 at this page
 - the first place tem will get the IBM Swags.
 - participating teams will get certificates.